-"Know your priorities!”, very often we hear our parents or bosses tutor us with this phrase.
-They think that we don’t know what's more important for us, at a given stage in life.
-However, what many people do not realize is that we can have unconventional priorities, at any given stage in life.
+"Know your priorities!" is a phrase we've all heard, from parents to bosses, right from our growing years into adulthood hoping to help us understand what's important for us.
+However, what many people do not realize is that we can have unconventional priorities at any given stage in life.

-For instance, a chartered accountant may be dreaming of traveling whilst at his desk at work, while a struggling musician needs to create some corpus for himself, to be able to pursue his passion.
-Our aspirations must not go neglected due to lack of planning and fear of wrong financial investments.
+For instance, a chartered accountant may dream of travelling while a struggling musician needs to create some corpus to pursue his passion.
+Our aspirations must not go neglected due to lack of planning and the fear of wrong financial investments.

-Which is why, whatever your priority may be, there is a way to meet its requirements, using a fund:
+Which is why, whatever your priority may be, there is a way to meet its requirements by investing in an appropriate fund.

 #1.
-If traveling around the world is your calling:
+If travelling around the world is your calling:

 a) A trip to an exotic location abroad: Traveling is aspirational and sometimes happens on impulse.
-To feed into this impulse, you can create an Indulgence Fund, which will gain from a monthly SIP from your salary.
-Read more, for a detailed plan to fulfill your traveling dream, here.
+To feed into this impulse, you can create an Indulgence Fund which will gain from a monthly SIP from your salary.
+Here's a detailed plan to fulfil your travelling dream.

-A separate fund for all your needs in life is easy to build if you start right.
+A separate fund for all your needs in life is easy to build if you start right and start early.